elgw/sfft3/README.md

    (like FFTW uses) is a brilliant idea.

 Eventually I decided to transposes the data planes in chunks, processes them and then store back the results.
-Only tiny plane are transposed in full.
+Only tiny planes/slices are transposed in full.

 ## Results

-The table below shows average execution times, in seconds, for pairs of forward and reverse transforms, comparing the specialized 3D FFT routines in FFTW3 to SFFT3.
-An 8-core AMD Ryzen 3700X machine with Ubuntu 24.04.2 and gcc 13.3 was used (it can be built with clang as well). **-E** denotes FFTW3 `FFTW_ESTIMATE` and **-P** denotes FFTW3 `FFTW_PATIENT`.
+The tables below shows average execution times in seconds, for pairs of forward and reverse transforms, comparing the specialized 3D FFT routines in FFTW3 to SFFT3.
+The code was built with gcc, although clang can be used as well.

+**-E** denotes FFTW3 `FFTW_ESTIMATE` `-M` stands for `FFTW_MEASURE`,
+and **-P** denotes FFTW3 `FFTW_PATIENT`.
 Data padding and FFTW planning times are not included.

-In all cases 8 threads were used.
+In all cases as many threads as physical cores were used.
 The OMP version of fftw3 (`-lfftw3d_omp`) is used since I've found that to be faster than the threads version (`-fftw3f_threads`).

+### 8-core AMD Ryzen 3700X

+Ubuntu 24.04.2

 | Size           | FFTW3-E   | FFTW3-P       | SFFT3-P       |
 |----------------|-----------|---------------|---------------|